raggleton/PythiaPlotter/README.md

 ## Future plans
 - [ ] Combine with Latex to represent particle names properly **FIRST ATTEMPT DONE - STILL WORK IN PROGRESS**
+	- [ ] Redo ugly rewriting gv into tex file by linking or something
+	- [ ] Add user option to pass options to dot2texi
-- [ ] Any way to optimise the diagram?
-Sometimes lines go in weird paths
+	- [ ] Do test to see if the necessary programs exist
+- [ ] Use pyparsing to ease parsing of file/event info?
 - [ ] Make into interactive diagram, so that if you mouse-over a particle, you can see what it decays into and where it's from easily (highlight, or make everything else transparent)
+- [x] Any way to optimise the diagram?
+Sometimes lines go in weird paths *solved using `straightedges` option in dot*
 - [x] Option to auto-open resultant PDF (make default?)
 - [x] Command-line option for input txt filename (and output?)
 - [x] Parse full Pythia output